EDUCE-UBC/workshops_R/README.md

 * modify the various features of a graphic, and
 * save your graphic in various formats

 We recommend this workshop be given across 6 hours as 3 x 2 hour sessions.
-Participants with little to no prior experience should consider taking or reviewing our "Introduction to R and RStudio" workshop prior to this tidyverse series.
+Participants with little to no prior experience should consider taking or reviewing our "Introduction to R" workshop prior to this tidyverse series.

 ## Reproducible research in R and Git
 Coming soon!